 Specify the range of potential outcomes and probability distribution used;

-Describe and document the data sources and assumptions supporting that range;
+Describe the data sources and assumptions supporting that range and provide any documentation relied upon for the assumptions;

 Provide justification for inclusion or exclusion of each variable; and

-Describe and document the impacts and interrelationships of critical uncertain factors using a correlation matrix.
+Describe the impacts and interrelationships of critical uncertain factors using a correlation matrix.

-The electric utility shall conduct LOLE and EUE studies for year (5) of the planning horizon for each alternative resource plan that has undergone risk analysis.
+The electric utility shall analyze and report LOLE and EUE metrics for year (5) of the planning horizon for each alternative resource plan that has undergone risk analysis.

-The electric utility shall provide an updated table for each alternative resource plan that has undergone risk analysis, summarizing each alternative resource plan’s annual performance measures over the planning horizon, as set forth in section (1).
+The electric utility shall provide a table that includes each alternative resource plan that has undergone risk analysis, summarizing each alternative resource plan’s performance measures, as set forth in section (1).

-After the risk analysis is completed, the electric utility shall identify the top four (4) alternative resource plans that the electric utility assesses best balance of the balancing factors.
+After the risk analysis is completed, the electric utility shall identify the top alternative resource plans that the electric utility assesses best balance of the balancing factors.

-If during the risk analysis, the electric utility determines that any of the alternative resource plans would result in estimated financial ratios below investment -grade in any year, the electric utility shall explain why it would be reasonable to proceed with such alternative resource plan and the steps the electric utility would take to mitigate or address this risk.
+If during the risk analysis, the electric utility determines that any of the top alternative resource plans identified in subsection (1)(H) would result in estimated financial ratios below investment -grade in any year, the electric utility shall explain why it would be reasonable to proceed with such alternative resource plan and the steps the electric utility would take to mitigate or address this risk.

 Evaluation and Selection of the Preferred Resource Plan.